tezos/tezos/src/proto/bootstrap/docs/json-notations.md

         "name"

-    The name of the primitive is expected to be in lowercase.
+    The name of the primitive must respect the same case policy as the concrete sytax.

 ### Examples